sysartifacts/sysartifacts.github.io/evaluator-guide.md

 However, it is the authors' responsibility to make their artifacts work, not yours.
 You do not need to spend hours trying to debug and fix complex issues.
 If you encounter a non-trivial error, first ask your fellow evaluators if they encountered it too or if they know how to fix it, then ask the authors to fix it.
+Include a summary of your machine specs in any such bug report, such as how much RAM you have, what your CPU is, and so on.

 **It is acceptable to deny badges if artifacts require unreasonable effort**, especially if such effort could be avoided through automation.
 For instance, if reproducing a claim requires 50 points of data, and the artifact requires you to manually edit 5 config files then